Statue of Liberty: Location and access

 The statue is situated in Upper New York Bay on Liberty Island south of Ellis Island, which together comprise the Statue of Liberty National Monument.
 Both islands were ceded by New York to the federal government in 1800.
 As agreed in an 1834 compact between New York and New Jersey that set the state border at the bay's midpoint, the original islands remain New York territory though located on the New Jersey side of the state line.
 Liberty Island is one of the islands that are part of the borough of Manhattan in New York.
 Land created by reclamation added to the 2.3 acre original island at Ellis Island is New Jersey territory.

 No charge is made for entrance to the national monument, but there is a cost for the ferry service that all visitors must use, as private boats may not dock at the island.
-A concession was granted in 2007 to Statue Cruises to operate the transportation and ticketing facilities, replacing Circle Line, which had operated the service since 1953.
+A concession was granted in 2007 to Statue City Cruises to operate the transportation and ticketing facilities, replacing Circle Line, which had operated the service since 1953.
 The ferries, which depart from Liberty State Park in Jersey City and the Battery in Lower Manhattan, also stop at Ellis Island when it is open to the public, making a combined trip possible.
 All ferry riders are subject to security screening, similar to airport procedures, prior to boarding.

 Visitors intending to enter the statue's base and pedestal must obtain pedestal access for a nominal fee when purchasing their ferry ticket.
 Those wishing to climb the staircase within the statue to the crown must purchase a special ticket departing from either Battery Park or Liberty State Park, which may be reserved up to five months in advance for groups of up to four people.
 About 425 people per day may purchase tickets for the combined ferry, pedestal, and crown.

 Climbers may bring only medication, plastic water bottles, phones, and cameras—lockers are provided for other items—and must undergo a second security screening.
-The balcony around the torch was closed to the public following the munitions explosion on Black Tom Island in 1916.
+The balcony around the torch was closed to the public following the munitions explosion on Black Tom Island in 1916, and has never been reopened.
 The balcony can however be seen live via webcam.